 This course extends over 5 weeks, including compulsory safety training.
 Effective learning is achieved through:

-- At least one day trip by boat to areas not visited as part of the field camp and local trips, usually to observe a dynamic, tidewater glacier
+- at least one day trip by boat to areas not visited as part of the cruise and local trips to deepen the understanding and develop appreciation for heterogeneity of the Arctic environment

-- Seminars and Laboratory Classes are run to support the fieldwork.
+- seminars, workshops and laboratory classes are run to support the fieldwork.
 Students are expected to collect and archive a quality-controlled, communal data resource to support all field reports.
-Guidance is therefore given for radar data processing, geomorphological mapping, laboratory techniques and melt modeling, among others.
+Guidance is therefore given for data processing and laboratory techniques, among others

 Laboratory classes: 11 hours (1 hour developing analytical skills, 4 hours geochemistry, 2 hours melt modelling, 2 hours radar data processing).

-Fieldwork: 4+ day trips and a 5-day field camp.
+Fieldwork: minimum 3 day trips and a 4-day research cruise*

 Compulsory learning activities:

-All compulsory learning activities must be approved in order to sit the exam.
+All compulsory learning activities must be approved to be registered for the final assessment.

 Percentage of final grade